Oju-kwu/SIEM-Implementation-and-Log-analysis/README.md

 Clearer insights into the activities of the above image shows IP 183.62.140.253 is highly aggressive showing 129-141 login attempts within just 5-minute intervals.
 IPs like 103.99.0.122, 187.141.143.180, and 112.195.230.3 are also showing repeated attempts which is possibly a brute-force or scanning activity.
 These are not normal user behaviors and suggest potential malicious actors attempting SSH login brute-force attacks.

+## Analysis by Geolocation
+A total of 496 failed SSH authentication attempts were identified from non-Nigerian IP addresses with source IPs mapped to countries known for botnet or brute-force activity.
+These attempts represent a potential external brute-force attack pattern targeting our infrastructure.
+China is the top source country with over 300 combined attempts from multiple cities (Beijing, Shenzhen, Weifang, Langfang).
+Mexico and Vietnam also show a substantial volume of attempts.
+The data was filtered to exclude internal/Nigerian IPs suggesting these are likely unauthorized foreign entities.

 # Recommended Improvements:
 ● Block the sender domain (access-accsecurity[.]com) at the email gateway: This domain is not affiliated with Microsoft and was used to spoof the brand.
 Blocking this domain at the perimeter (Exchange Online Protection, Proofpoint, Mimecast, etc.) will prevent further emails from this sender from reaching user inboxes.